November 11, 2020 Blog

 What would you consider one of Philadelphia’s best-kept secrets?

 Philadelphia is a vibrant community.
 It’s often portrayed as a concrete jungle and historical hub.
-Much of the city’s natural beauty (especially along the Waterfront) — its many parks and green spaces don’t get a big enough nod.
+Much of the city’s natural beauty (especially along the Waterfront) is its many parks and green spaces, which don’t get a big enough nod.
 The number of artists, venues, cultural institutions, and public works is also understated.

 What inspired the founding of your organization?
 What creative need does your organization fill?
 What differentiates your organization from others with similar missions?

 Portside Arts Center is a 501c3 nonprofit.
 In 2007, founding director Kim Creighton realized that the youth in her area lacked access to extracurricular activities and creative outlets.
 With the help of friends and community volunteers, Portside opened its doors in 2008.

 Currently, the Center hosts a 42-week, after-school arts program, adult classes, a youth summer arts camp, and monthly micro-residencies serving a diverse array of artists at the Pier.